revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/SQL/SQL_Advanced.md

 ---

-16. Where can we use SQL procedures?
+16. Where do we use SQL procedures?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>